Create an Online Community Space for Your Geographic Community

 Be a bit leery of making it a space for "me and my friends."
 There is nothing wrong with creating a space for you and your friends, but it tends to do a poor job of serving the larger community or having a role in planning and development.

-You should look at the styling, the info in the sidebar, the Welcome messages and so forth.
-That can give you some ideas for what to do with your space.
 If you are creating a new community from scratch on Reddit, pay close attention to how you spell it and to capitalization.
-On Reddit, none of this can be changed after you create the community and you cannot delete the ocmmunity either.
+On Reddit, none of this can be changed after you create the community and you cannot delete the community either.
 (However, you can give it away if you really don't want it.)

-I acquired r/aberdeenwa and r/AleutianIslands via r/RedditRequest and I acquired r/homerAK and r/Seward via r/SubredditAdoption.
-So I didn't personally name them and I'm stuck with some funky capitalization in a couple of those cases.
+You may also be able to pick up an abandoned community via r/RedditRequest or r/SubredditAdoption.
+I've done both at times, which means I didn't personally name them and I was stuck with some funky capitalization in a couple of cases.

 Once you have your sub set up, you can message the mods of the Global list of location Reddits and ask to be added (assuming you aren't already listed).
 Their sidebar has code you can copy and paste to add a link to their list to your sidebar as well.

-You can also email the mods for related Reddits and ask nicely if they will add you to their sidebar.
+You can also email the mods of related Reddits and ask nicely if they will add you to their sidebar.
 (Make sure you add them to your sidebar first.)

 It's a judgment call as to whom to ask, but don't automatically assume they won't do it just because their sidebar is currently empty.
 Moderation on Reddit is mostly unpaid volunteers and they may have just not about it or maybe weren't even aware it was an option.